afronski/bferl/docs/Architecture.md

 After invoking those commands (with a valid program) it will produce a *BEAM* module which will be automatically loaded after successful compilation into the current shell session.
 Prepared module has two exported functions which are the *starting points*:

 - `MODULE_NAME:start/0` - which starts program with console attached as an I/O subsystem.
-As a result it will return amount of instructions executed during the program run.
+  - As a result it will return amount of instructions executed during the program run.
-- `MODULE_NAME:start/1` - which starts program with I/O subsystem represented as a tape (you are providing an input tape as an argument).
-The output tape, together with counter described above, will be returned as a result of the program execution.
+- `MODULE_NAME:start/1` - which starts program with I/O subsystem represented as a tape, but you are providing **only** an input tape as an argument.
+  - Output will be printed out on the console and result of the program execution is the same as in the example above.

 Now you can invoke your program with one of the starting points.